zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

-separation, liberation, and separation; they also speak, speak, talk, Explain and speak for what is heard is pure, pure, and all-free; separation, liberation, and all-free; they speak, tell, talk, explain, and speak to see and hear are pure, pure and all-free; separate, liberate, and all Departure.”
+separation, liberation, and separation; they also speak, speak, talk, Explain and speak for what is heard is pure, pure, and all-free; separation, liberation, and all-free; they speak, tell, talk, explain, and speak to see and hear are pure, pure and all-free; separate, liberate, and all Departure."
 It is said that there is purity in seeing and hearing.

 "It is also said that there is purity in taking precepts and prohibitions":